pcatach/pcatach.github.io/_posts/2023-07-22-stock-valuation-2.md

 But if I look at the my actual bank account, I don't see this $10 expense.
 So I add it back to my operating cash flow.
 (Note: I have to pay taxes on my operating income, not on my operating cash flow).

-In the case of Microsoft, their operating expense includes $14 bn in D&A that is added back in the cashflow statement to reconcile the net income with the cashflow from operations.
-This is the actual cash that Microsoft generated from its operations.

 Any further expenses like debt repayments, stock buybacks, capital expenditures (PP&E purchases) and company acquisitions are deducted from the cashflow from operations to arrive at the net cashflow - this is the quantity that gets added to "cash and cash equivalents" in the balance sheet.